-The building official shall be appointed by the chief appointing authority of the jurisdiction.
+The building official shall be appointed by the jurisdiction.

 In accordance with the prescribed procedures of this jurisdiction and with the concurrence of the appointing authority, the building official shall have the authority to appoint a deputy building official, the related technical officers, inspectors, plan examiners and other employees.
 Such employees shall have powers as delegated by the building official.